Rich-Hoepfinger/CS4641-Project/README.md

 Based on the above pie chart, the removal of 37 songs did not significantly affect the equal representation of genres.

+### Normalization

+Our dataset consists of numeric and categorical variables.
+Categorical variables, like key, time signature should be kept as is.
+Numeric variables are mostly already min-max normalized by Spotify.
+The only ones left unnormalized are popularity, tempo, and duration(ms).

+3 ways to normalize the data were proposed.
+Min-max: $(X- Xmin)/(X_max - X_min)$.
+This ensures 0-1 scale.
+Z-score: $(X - mean)/std$.
+By one sigma from mean, ~68% of data are between 0-1.
+Softmax: $softmax(x_i) = e^(x_i) / sum_j(e^(x_j))$.
+A probability distribution for each class.

+For each method, we normalize all numeric variables.
+It turned out that Z-score was the only normalization method commendable due to higher performance on top of the DB-scanned dataset.

+### Feature Reduction

+In order to further process the data before generating the model(s), feature reduction was attempted.
+As the first step to feature reduction, the correlation matrix between variables was examined.

+<iframe src="Graphs/correlation_matrix_zscore.html" width="832" height="519"></iframe>

+As a principle, variables were removed until there are no 2 variables having > 0.6 positive/negative correlation with each other.
+Under inspection, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
+A deliberate decision was made to remove loudness and energy to resolve the 3 pairs.
+As a result, all collinearity decreased to below 0.6.

+<iframe src="Graphs/correlation_matrix_removed.html" width="832" height="519"></iframe>

+This selection of features did not raise performance compared to DB-Scanned data though.
+The specific performance is reported and compared in the Metrics section.
+We are in the progress of trying out other feature reduction methods, like PCA and RFE from scikit-learn.
+We are also examining the validity of forward/backward selection and searching for available packages.

 ## Potential Results and Discussion